aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

 Prior to v1.2.5, if we updated the default files, we overwrote customers customizations during upgrade.
 Simply updating the timestamp _after_ upgrade on the customized versions and then rerunning the state machine re-instates customer customizations.
 In v1.2.5 we always use the customer customized version from the S3 bucket.
 It's important customers assess newly provided defaults during an upgrade process to ensure they are incorporating all the latest fixes and improvements.
 If a customer wants to revert to Accelerator provided default files, they will need to manually copy it from the repo into their input bucket.

 NOTE: Most of the provided SCPs are designed to protect the Accelerator deployed resources from modification and ensure the integrity of the Accelerator.
-Extreme caution must be excercised if the provided SCPs are modified.
-We will be improving documenation as to which SCPs deliver security functionality versus those protecting the Accelerator itself in a future release.
+Extreme caution must be exercised if the provided SCPs are modified.
+We will be improving documentation as to which SCPs deliver security functionality versus those protecting the Accelerator itself in a future release.

 ### 1.1.8.
-I deployed AWS Managed Active Directory (MAD) as part of my depoloyment, how do I manage Active Directory domain users, groups, and domain policies after deployment?
+I deployed AWS Managed Active Directory (MAD) as part of my deployment, how do I manage Active Directory domain users, groups, and domain policies after deployment?

 Customers have clearly indicated they do NOT want to use the Accelerator to manage their Active Directory domain or change the way they manage Active Directory on an ongoing basis.
 Customer have also indicated, they need help getting up and running quickly.
 For these reasons, the Accelerator only sets the domain password policy, and creates AD users and groups on the initial installation of MAD.
 After the initial installation, customers must manage Windows users and groups using their traditional tools.
 A bastion Windows host is deployed as a mechanism to support these capabilities.
 Passwords for all newly created MAD users have been stored, encrypted, in AWS Secrets Manager in the Management (root) Organization AWS account.